pola-rs/polars-web/www/posts/expressions-are-amazing.md

 We're going to write a query that does exactly this, but before we do we should take a moment to recognize that these kinds of queries are pretty common.
 Calculating sessions and summarising them later over users is very common in web analytics.
 Not just for bot detection but also for general user analytics.

 Given that this is so common, how would you go about implementing this?
 Although this kind of query is so common, it's usually suprisingly tricky to implement.
 You could implement this with a `.groupby()`-then-`.join()` kind of operation but that's relatively heavy in terms of compute.
+Not to mention that it'll be very tedious to write multiple `.groupby()`-then-`.join()` statements.

 And *this* is the moment where polars is about to shine.
 It's not just that it has a fast implementation written in rust.
 It's also because it comes with an amazing expressions API that makes it stand out.